Tar-ive/Predicting-Healthcare-Costs-with-Machine-Learning-A-Regression-Algorithm-Project/README.md

 Conclusion:

 In this project, we explored machine learning techniques to predict diabetes in patients.
-We achieved an accuracy of XX% using logistic regression, XX% using Random Forest, and XX% using a neural network.
+We achieved an accuracy of XX% using logistic regression, 77% using Random Forest, and 81% using a neural network.
 Our results show that machine learning models can be a useful tool for early detection and management of diabetes.
 The code for this project is available on Github, and we encourage others to use and build upon our work.